denisecase/ccsc-regional-treasurer-instructions/README.md

 the conference (whether by cash, check, or gift card), a receipt signed by the recipient must be submitted to The CCSC Treasurer.

-If you choose to allow cash, cash received at the conference can be used for prizes or any small reimbursements, but receipts must be submitted and a report of the source and disbursements of the cash must be submitted to the CCSC Treasurer and to the Membership Secretary.

 The Consortium has several credit cards which can be used to pay for expenses.
 You will need to authorize such uses.
 Provide contact information for the CCSC Treasurer to call the company with the numbers and the authorization to use the card.

+## Proof of Non-Profit

+If someone needs a W-9 form or the EIN from the Consortium, forward the request to the CCSC Treasurer.
+If you handle it, you may end up with a 1099 form which may result in an IRS audit.
+The CCSC Treasurer needs to be informed of all deposits made, along with a report that explains the source of the funds.

+## Cash Registrations

+Paying for conference registrations with cash is discouraged; we recommend you do not allow cash payments.
+If you choose to allow cash, cash received at the conference can be used for prizes or any small reimbursements, but receipts must be submitted and a report of the source and disbursements of the cash must be submitted to the CCSC Treasurer and to the Membership Secretary.

+Cash received must either be deposited in a Consortium account or converted into a check and sent to the Associate Treasurer with the notation that the amount was cash received.

+## Deposits

-All checks should be made payable to the Consortium (which may be abbreviated CCSC) and deposited in a Consortium account.
+All checks should be made **payable to CCSC** and deposited in a Consortium account.
 We are subject to strict fines for not fully reporting all our income and expenses.
-Cash received must either be deposited in a Consortium account or converted into a check and sent to the Associate Treasurer with the notation that the amount was cash received.

 Funds received should be deposited or sent to the Associate Treasurer (contact the CCSC Treasurer for address if needed) within thirty days